twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 ### Running from command line ###

-The Simpact Cyan executable that you're likely to need is called `simpact-cyan-opt`.
+The Simpact Cyan executable that you're likely to need is called `simpact-cyan-release`.
-There are other versions as well; these perform exactly the same calculations, but either have more checks enabled or use the slow mNRM algorithm in which all event times are always recalculated.
-These other versions are mostly intended for development, but it may be a good idea to verify from time to time that they yield the same results (when using the same random number generator seed).
+There is a version with debugging information as well: this performs exactly the same calculations, but has more checks enabled.
+As a command line argument you can specify if the very basic mNRM (in which all event times are recalculated after triggering an event) is to be used, or the more advanced version (in which the program recalculates far less event fire times).
+While `simpact-cyan-release` with the advanced mNRM algorithm is the fastest, it may be a good idea to verify from time to time that the simple algorithm yields the same results (when using the same random number generator seed), as well as the debug versions.

-The program needs two additional arguments, the first of which is the path to the configuration file that specifies what should be simulated.
+The program needs three additional arguments, the first of which is the path to the configuration file that specifies what should be simulated.
 The configuration file is just a text file containing a list of key/value pairs, a part of which could look like this: